mohammadRezaeian/notes/posts/others/2021-07-08-fresh-install-macos.md

 1. Setting up **printers** (if available).
 You may need [Gutenprint](http://gimp-print.sourceforge.net/MacOSX.php) for an alternative driver for printers on chip M1.
 After installing the drivers, turn on your printer (connect to a common wifi or via an usb cable), then _System Preferences_ > _Printers & Scanners_ > Add printer and choose your own printer, don't forget to choose Gutenprint as driver!
 2. For **scanner** app: you can use VueScan (paid) if the current version of app doesn't support chip M1 yet!
 3. For **Canon MG2900** printer/scanner + apps: you may need to download and install drivers from [this site](https://brothersupportdownloads.blogspot.com/2020/06/canon-pixma-mg2900-scanner-driver.html).
 A backup files are [here](https://mega.nz/file/U0RwBR6T#qa50uOyhlAEiRtrMm_zBkXPtPufJD2Wa1gtbtkw5W_w).
 You may find other useful drivers for other types of printers on this site also.
+   - Change to use black & white only (or color only): System Preferences > Printers & Scanners > Choose the printer > Options & Supplies > Utility > Open Printer Utility > Ink Cartridge Settings > Black Only.
 4. **Scanner app**: use **Image Capture** (built-in app on Mac) or install **Canon IJ Scan Utility2**.

 ## **Finder**